SasView/sasview/src/sas/sasgui/guiframe/media/graph_help.rst

-Alternatively, once a 'slicer' is active you can also select the region to average by bringing back the *Dataset Menu* and selecting *Edit Slicer Parameters*.
-A dialog window will appear in which you can enter values to define a region or select the number of points to plot (*nbins*).
+Alternatively, once a 'slicer' is active you can also select the region to average by bringing back the *Dataset Menu* and selecting *Edit Slicer Parameters and Batch Fitting*.
+A dialog window will appear in which you can enter values to define a region, select the number of points to plot (*nbins*), or apply the slicer to any or all other 2D data plots.

 A separate plot window will also have appeared, displaying the requested average.